What Is ADHD Mentoring?

 What Does a Session Look Like?

 Sessions are conversational, collaborative, and flexible.
-There is no rigid curriculum — your mentor adapts to what you need most right now.
+There is no rigid curriculum, your mentor adapts to what you need most right now.
+If you want a more detailed walkthrough, I have written about what to expect from ADHD mentoring.
 A typical session might involve:

 - Reviewing what has been working (and what has not) since last time